Charter Communications, Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityCharter earns revenue by selling residential and commercial internet, video, voice, mobile, advertising, and related connectivity services under the Spectrum brand.High
+Business qualityCharter earns revenue by selling residential and commercial internet, mobile, video, voice, advertising, and related connectivity services under the Spectrum brand.High

-ValuationAt $138.02 and TTM EPS near $36.90, CHTR trades near 3.74x earnings and about 3.82x free cash flow per share, but enterprise value is dominated by roughly $94 billion to $96 billion of debt.Medium-high
+ValuationAt $144.98 and TTM EPS near $38.43, CHTR trades near 3.77x earnings and about 4.48x free cash flow per share, but enterprise value is about $115.74 billion and dominated by roughly $94 billion of debt principal.Medium-high

 AI confidenceDescriptive confidence is high because reported numbers are well sourced.
 Return confidence is lower because future churn, pricing, capex, rates, and merger execution are less knowable.High data confidence